 3. SteamOS/HoloISO

-Valves investment in Linux and the popularity of the Steam Deck has been one of the best things for the entire Linux ecosystem as a whole as of recent.
-SteamOS for the Steam Deck is a Arch based Linux disto built around Steam big picture mode giving users a console experience, while still giving access to a full Linux environment with the KDE Plasma desktop.
-HoloISO is a rebuilt version of the Steam Deck recovery image allowing the software to be install on other systems.
+Valve’s investment in Linux and the popularity of the Steam Deck have been some of the best things for the entire Linux ecosystem recently.
+SteamOS for the Steam Deck is an Arch-based Linux distro built around Steam’s big picture mode, giving users a console experience while still giving access to a full Linux environment with the KDE Plasma desktop.
+HoloISO is a rebuilt version of the Steam Deck recovery image, allowing the software to be installed on other systems.

-My first experience with this was installing HoloISO on a mini-PC and using it as a living room gaming console, which is still setup and working great.
+My first experience with this was installing HoloISO on a mini-PC and using it as a living room gaming console, which is still set up and working great.
 My love for this exploded once I actually got the hardware it was intended for.
-Valve made a wonderful experience here with the menus and how fluid the system is.
-Even integrations with some Linux tools such as GOverlay built into their Performance Overlay under battery settings.
-Honestly, this is my favorite implementation of Linux an just a normal consumer level.
+Valve had a wonderful experience with the menus and the system’s fluidity.
+Even integrations with some Linux tools, such as GOverlay, are built into their Performance Overlay under battery settings.
+Honestly, this is my favorite implementation of Linux at a normal consumer level.
 Absolutely amazing.
-Learn more...
+Learn more…

 2. Ubuntu Server